 This is not as much a quotable line, as it is a meaningful one.
 Throughout the film, the Old Man was viewed as rough and edgy – someone you don’t want to mess with.
 But here, at the very last moment of Christmas morning, when Ralphie had given up hope on ever getting his Red Ryder BB Gun, it’s his Old Man – not his mom, not Santa – who comes through big time.
 It’s a classic father-son moment.
 Since this was an unauthorized gift from the Old Man to Ralphie, he had to explain it to mom that he had one when he was eight years old (but notice that it’s still mom who Ralphie asks if he can go outside and try it out!).

 Now this is just downright funny.
 One of the comical sub-threads of the film is the Old Man’s ongoing duel with the neighboring “785 smelly hound dogs.”
-While he clipped the tail of one of them in the front door earlier in the film, the hounds got the last laugh – sneaking into the house through an open door (left open by Ralphie after he thought he shot his eye out) and stripping that poor thanksgiving turkey down to the bones, leaving nothing but one lonely leg.
+While he clipped the tail of one of them in the front door earlier in the film, the hounds got the last laugh – sneaking into the house through an open door (left open by Ralphie after he “shot his eye out”) and stripping that poor Thanksgiving turkey down to the bones, leaving nothing but one lonely wing.
 Incensed by the scene he had just witnessed, the Old Man shouts toward his neighbors with all his might, using a piercing tone that can only come from uncontrolled rage.

 After the Bumpus dogs left nothing but turkey bones in their wake, the Old Man declares “we are going out to eat.”
 Queue the local Chinese restaurant – one of the few places open on Christmas Day.
 Following a rousing rendition of Deck the Halls by the serving staff (“Fa Ra Ra Ra Ra, Ra Ra Ra Ra”), “Chinese turkey” (roast duck) arrives at the table.
 The presentation of the meal looks a bit foreign to the Parkers, but that’s nothing a quick swipe with a meat cleaver can’t fix.
 The Parker family has adapted to the changing conditions of this unorthodox Christmas Day, and maybe even started a new Christmas tradition.